 http://swgfl.org.uk/news/News/online-safety/Making-Sense-of-the-New-Online-Safety-Standards

-------School take online safety very seriously both in terms of our pupils and all of our staff.
+The Federation take online safety very seriously both in terms of our pupils and all of our staff.
 Please also refer to -----School e-safety/online policy and the acceptable user policy for staff.

 Filtering

-The School is adhering to the guidance within the revised KCSIE (September 2020) Annex C and this is reflected within our e-safety policy.
+The Federation is adhering to the guidance within the revised KCSIE (September 2020) Annex C and this is reflected within our e-safety policy.

 Domestic Abuse

+Domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
+Domestic abuse is not limited to physical acts of violence or threatening behaviour, and can include emotional, psychological, controlling or coercive behaviour, sexual and/or economic abuse.
+Types of domestic abuse include intimate partner violence, abuse by family members, teenage relationship abuse and adolescent to parent violence.
+Anyone can be a victim of domestic abuse, regardless of gender, age, ethnicity, socio-economic status, sexuality or background and domestic abuse can take place inside or outside of the home.
+(Working Together July 2018, updated December 2020).

 Domestic abuse may take many forms.
 Witnessing the physical and emotional suffering of a parent may cause considerable distress to children and both the physical assaults and psychological abuse suffered by adult victims who experience domestic abuse can have a negative impact on their ability to look after their children.
 Children can still suffer the effects of domestic abuse, even if they do not witness the incidents directly.
 However, in up to 90% of incidents involving domestic abuse where children reside in the home, the children are in the same or the next room.
 Children's exposure to parental conflict, even where violence is not present, can lead to serious anxiety and distress among children.
 Children can see school as a safe retreat from problems at home or alternatively not attend school through a perceived need to be at home to protect abused parents or siblings.

 Domestic abuse can therefore have a damaging effect on a child's health, educational attainment and emotional well-being and development.
 The potential scale of the impact on children is not always easy to assess but may manifest itself as behavioural, emotional or social difficulties, including poor self-esteem, withdrawal, absenteeism, adult-child conflict.
 Children sometimes disclose what is happening or may be reluctant to do so hoping that someone will realise something is wrong.